-Everyone's an expert.
+Everyone’s an expert.
 Often ideas, concepts, and notions from thought-leaders and well-known experts are frequently shared among entrepreneurs as the end-all, be-all keys to success.
-That's accomodation not alteration.
-Breakthroughs occur when best practices are customized to fit you, your lifestyle, and strengths.
+That’s accommodation, not alteration.
+Breakthroughs occur when best practices are customized to fit you, your lifestyle, and your strengths.
 Whatever best practice you follow, make it yours.

 Participants recognize they are smarter than previously thought.
-Participation through sharing insights and knowledge, regardless of level of success or industry, lifts the cloud of self-doubt that plagues many business owners.
+Participation through sharing insights and knowledge, regardless of the level of success or industry, lifts the cloud of self-doubt that plagues many business owners.

 Opportunities are identified and shared.
-An environment of transparency and fellowship foster the exchange of currency, the most vital of which is trust.
-Confidence in a participant's business capability is a powerful network sharing tool.
+An environment of transparency and fellowship fosters the exchange of currency, the most vital of which is trust.
+Confidence in a participant’s business capability is a powerful network sharing tool.

 Thinking expands along with the courage to seek larger projects than previously believed possible.
 Understanding the obstacles to progress, along with the identification of practical, applicable ways to remove them permanently, make the difference between a small struggling business to a more powerful sustainable business.

 Business models are upgraded for today’s economy.
 Entrepreneurship, by its very nature, is disruptive.
 Sadly, many businesses are using the same business model of a decade earlier.
 No wonder they struggle.
 Through shared assets and resources, business models are challenged, modernized, and proven to create greater profits.